michaelcafiero99/API_Automation/README.md

-#SpeakIT API Automation
+## Description

-This program provides an end-to-end API client for a sample patient, which calls APIs for all necessary information to place an order, parses the output, and executes the order.
+This project is written is Python, and includes an API client for the Athena Electronic Health Record, as well as endpoints of Google Maps API and others.
+The script integrates with Athena to collect patient information, and then uses this information to make intelligent decisions to automate tasks in the EHR based on the patient's attributes.